Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Introduction

-We evaluate CasTemp on three widely-used public datasets and the Taoke dataset using our time-ordered split to prevent information leakage.
-Results show that CasTemp consistently outperforms state-of-the-art baselines across most settings, demonstrating that our lightweight design effectively captures genuine temporal dynamics when leakage is removed.
-Moreover, CasTemp achieves significant speedup in training, highlighting its computational efficiency.
-Notably, it excels especially on the second-stage conversion prediction task in the Taoke dataset, confirming its strong practical utility in real-world cascade modeling.
+We evaluate CasTemp on three public benchmarks and our new Taoke dataset, all under the proposed time-ordered split to ensure fair comparison.
+Results show that despite its simplicity, CasTemp consistently outperforms state-of-the-art methods, especially in predicting second-stage conversion (i.e., actual sales) on Taoke, demonstrating its strong practical value.
+Moreover, it achieves significant training and inference speedups, confirming that a carefully designed lightweight model can be both efficient and highly effective when evaluated under realistic, leakage-free conditions.

-Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Time-ordered splitting to prevent leakage.} We identify temporal information leakage in conventional cascade-based splits and propose a time-ordered partitioning strategy that ensures realistic, temporally consistent evaluation. \item \textbf{A feature-rich dataset with conversion signals.} We introduce the Taoke dataset—a real-world, feature-rich cascade dataset with second-stage popularity conversion (e.g., purchases), enabling more practical cascade modeling. \item \textbf{An efficient and effective cascade model.} We novelly propose CasTemp, a lightweight temporal walk-based framework that achieves state-of-the-art performance with significant training efficiency gain. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item \textbf{Time-ordered splitting to prevent leakage.} We identify temporal information leakage in conventional cascade-based splits and propose a time-ordered partitioning strategy that ensures realistic, leakage-free evaluation. \item \textbf{A feature-rich dataset with conversion signals.} We introduce the Taoke dataset—a real-world, feature-rich cascade dataset with second-stage popularity conversion (e.g., actual sales), enabling more practical cascade modeling. \item \textbf{A simple yet effective information cascade model.} We present CasTemp, a lightweight temporal walk-based framework that elegantly achieves state-of-the-art performance with significant training efficiency gain. \end{itemize}